A-Altemara/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The anonymous function on line 71 is a closure.
+It is initiating a new level of scope cutting off the previous level from that above it.
+It's a function within a function and this is always a closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  As dansRoll is a global variable it will always be called from outside the function and not stored.
+The only thing that can change is the newRoll output.
 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope of newRoll is the anonymous function only.
+Nothing else has access to the variable directly.
+It should be noted this code is not correct.
+It does not generate a random number between 1 and 6, this generates a random number between 0 and 5.

 ### Task 3 - Stretch Goals